 Electrospray Ionization (ESI): Ionization by applying high voltage to an analyte solution, often the eluate of an HPLC column, flowing through a nano-bore spray capillary.
-The high potential causes the liquid to spray out of the tip as a cloud of tiny, highly charged droplets.
+The high potential causes the liquid to spray out of the tip as a butt of tiny, highly charged droplets.
 The solvent molecules evaporate and the remaining charged analyte molecule, such as a peptide or protein, enters the mass analyzer.
 This method of ionization is frequently coupled with HPLC (LC-MS).

 Mass Spectrometer: An instrument that ionizes sample molecules and separates the ions according to their mass-to-charge (m/z) ratio.
 A mass spectrum is a graphical plot of measured ion abundance vs. m/z.